pdudotdev/eos_methods/REPORT.md

 **eAPI is the fastest because it does the least work.** No model translation, no protocol negotiation overhead beyond TLS, and the smallest response payload.
 For operational polling of Arista-specific data, it is the right default choice.

 **RESTCONF and gNMI trade raw speed for standards compliance.** Both query the same OpenConfig YANG model and return structured, vendor-neutral data.
-The overhead — ~24–130ms of additional server processing and 25–44× larger payloads — buys portability across vendors and compatibility with OpenConfig tooling.
+The overhead — ~24–41ms of additional server processing and ~10–17× larger payloads — buys portability across vendors and compatibility with OpenConfig tooling.

-**SSH password authentication is the single largest bottleneck** across SSH/CLI and NETCONF.
+**SSH authentication processing is the single largest bottleneck** across SSH/CLI and NETCONF.
 At ~1.47 seconds, it accounts for the majority of both methods' total time.
-Key-based authentication eliminates the PAM/AAA round trip and would cut SSH/CLI time to ~500ms and NETCONF to ~770ms in this setup.
+Key-based authentication was tested and measured at ~1,932ms — no improvement — because on this cEOS platform EOS applies the same ~1.47s server-side auth processing delay regardless of auth method (see key-auth note in the SSH/CLI section).

 **NETCONF's 156KB XML response** is the extreme case of a well-known trade-off: XML is human-readable, schema-validated, and unambiguous, but pays a steep verbosity tax.
 In production, subtree filters and chunked framing (NETCONF base:1.1) reduce payload size dramatically; persistent sessions eliminate the SSH handshake and hello exchange per query.

-**gNMI is architecturally the best fit for streaming telemetry.** The one-time setup cost (certificate retrieval, TLS, HTTP/2 SETTINGS) amortises across a persistent channel.
-Production deployments with `encoding="proto"` and a pre-pinned certificate avoid both the cert-retrieval connection and the JSON-in-protobuf overhead, making gNMI the highest-throughput method for continuous data collection.
+**gNMI is architecturally the best fit for streaming telemetry.** The one-time setup cost (TLS handshake, HTTP/2 SETTINGS) amortises across a persistent channel.
+With `path_cert` pre-pinning the device certificate (as in this benchmark), the additional cert-retrieval TCP session pygnmi would otherwise open is already eliminated.
+On physical EOS hardware — which supports `encoding="proto"` unlike this cEOS lab platform — the JSON-in-protobuf overhead drops further, making gNMI the highest-throughput method for continuous data collection.

 **Telnet should not exist in production networks.** The plaintext credential exposure is a hard security disqualifier independent of performance.
 The 6.4-second round trip is a secondary concern.